nclab-me-ncku/Temporal_Attention_LSTM/README.md

 > * Our research has exerted this technique in neural decoding.
 Experimental results show that it could **outperform state-of-the-art neural decoders** on two nonhuman primate datasets.
 In addition, it also **reduces the computation time for prediction**.
 > * Here is our environment:
 >> * OS: Windows 10
->>* Language: python 3.8.5
+>>* Language: python 3.9
 >>* Packages: includes in `Pipfile`

 ## Why we need timestep selection

-RNN-based neural decoders might cause latency between the input of neural activity and the response of kinematic state because of insufficient number of timesteps (time bins) signal.
+RNN-based neural decoders might cause **latency between the input of neural activity and the response of kinematic state** because of insufficient number of timesteps (time bins) signal.

-Therefore, adding both previous and current timesteps signal could help the model learn neural response dynamics from neural activity efficiently.
+Therefore, adding both previous and current timesteps signal could **help the model learn neural response dynamics** from neural activity efficiently.

-However, excessively long neural activity periods results in computational burden and hinders the decoding performance.
+However, **excessively long neural activity periods results in computational burden** and hinders the decoding performance.

-Accordingly, it is important to make a trade-off between the computational complexity of decoder and the decoding performance by selecting adequate number of input timesteps.
+Accordingly, it is important to **make a trade-off between the computational complexity of decoder and the decoding performance** by selecting adequate number of input timesteps.

 ## What is temporal attention module (TAM)